 The remnants of oaks buried by the waste rock from border wall construction and road building in the Pajarito Mountains.

-Newly constructed sections of border wall running across the Altar Valley, seen through a grove of Fouquieria splendens (ocotillo) at the base of Cumero Mountain.
+Newly constructed sections of border wall running across the Altar Valley, seen through a grove of ocotillo (Fouquieria splendens) at the base of Cumero Mountain.
 The recent push to build border wall in the Atascosas continued up until the close of the Trump Administration on January 19th, 2021.

 Information